PyRigi/PyRigi/doc/development/howto/git.md

 \* Only in backward compatible manner.

 :::{warning}
-The changes that are not backward compatible can be introduced only on `major-` branch.
+Changes that are not backward compatible can only be introduced on a `major-` branch.
-When such a branch is merged to `dev`, only major release can follow.
+When such a branch is merged to `dev`, only a major release can follow.
 :::

 ## Pull request titles

 The pull request titles are used for [Release Notes](https://github.com/PyRigi/PyRigi/releases).
-Hence, each PR title has to start with one of the prefixes from the table above followed by a capitalized verb in past tense.
+Hence, each PR title has to start with one of the prefixes from the table above followed by a capitalized verb as a past participle.
-The maintainer who approves and merges a PR is responsible for checking (and possible adjusting) the prefix to match the section in which it should be listed in Release Notes according to the following tables.
+The maintainer who approves and merges a PR is responsible for checking (and possible adjusting) the prefix to match the section in which it should be listed in the Release Notes according to the following tables.
 The first part of Release Notes is aimed at users:

 | PR prefix  | Release notes section | Information about                           |